Macmaps.com software

 Force Empty Trash 1.0

-For people who just want to force empty trash, this program has been made: Force Empty Trash This has been tested with Mac OS X 10.1.5, 10.2.3 and above and may work with earlier versions of Mac OS X.
+For people who just want to force empty trash, this program has been made: Force Empty Trash (link to download application) This has been tested with Mac OS X 10.1.5, 10.2.3 through 10.6.
+It may work with earlier versions of Mac OS X. A newly compiled Mac OS X 10.7 compatible version is now available.

 It requires the password you used to setup installation of software on your machine.